saitamasahil/skyscraper/docs/PATHHANDLING.md

 This page describes how Skyscraper processes the different paths and especially how the absolute path is calculated when a you provide a relative path.

 Do not get confused by the lenghty flow diagram below.
-It covers gamelist folder, input folder and media folder handling.
+It covers game list folder, input folder and media folder handling.
 You wiil notice that input folder and media folder are processed in the same manner.